lizmat/articles/dont-fear-the-grepper.md

 ```raku
 -> $number { $number %% 2 }
 ```
 In Raku this is referred to as a ["pointy block"](https://docs.raku.org/language/functions#index-entry-pointy_blocks).
-You could think of this as subroutine without name, but there's a subtle difference with a `sub`: you **can** `return` from a `sub`, but you can **not** return from a pointy block.
+You could think of this as subroutine without name, but there's a subtle difference with a `sub`: you **can** `return` from a subroutine, but you can **not** return from just a pointy block.
 If you execute a `return` in a pointy block, it will return out of the first outer subroutine.

 ## Third simplification

 In programming one often talks about [**DRY** as in Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-Note that in the second simmplification, we removed the repeated mentions of `@whole` and `@even`.
-In this third simplification, we will remve the repeated mention of `$number`:
+Note that in the second simplification, we removed the repeated mentions of `@whole` and `@even`.
+In this third simplification, we will remove the repeated mention of `$number`:
 ```raku
 { $^number %% 2 }
 ```